thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

 After selecting the `package` task, the `Task Parameters` interface updates with the parameters accepted by the task.
 In this case, there are two parameters - `action` and `name`.

 Since we want to interrogate all of the servers in the infrastructure for the version of OpenSSL they are running, we'll select `status` for the `action` parameter and enter `openssl` for the `name` parameter.

+Next, we need to select a set of nodes on which we will run our task.
+This is done with the *Inventory* portion of the screen.
+In order to run the task on all nodes, select **PQL Query**, then the **All nodes** query.
+Other useful node queries are also shipped with Puppet Enterprise and can be seen in the drop-down box.

 ![Hello World task](pe_console_running.png)